When to plant -- Plant your seeds when you receive them for best germination.

 and grow the plant as an annual.

-45-50% humidity is best.
-If your indoor humidity is too low, consider using an ultrasonic room humidifier, which you can buy at
+best.
+If your plants seem to suffer from low humidity indoors, consider using an ultrasonic room humidifier,

 It's normal for a leaf to occasionally turn yellow and drop, but if it seems excessive, the soil may be too dry down in the root zone,